aiven/aiven-docs/static/includes/config-kafka.md

             <b>sasl_oauthbearer_expected_issuer</b>&nbsp;<code class="type">string</code>
           </p>
           <p class="title">sasl.oauthbearer.expected.issuer</p>
-          <div class="description">Optional setting for the broker to use to verify that the JWT was created by the expected issuer.</div>
+          <div class="description">Optional setting for the broker to use to verify that the JWT was created by the expected issuer.(Default: null)</div>
         </td>
       </tr>
       <tr>